United States: Current global trade developments

 Based on a different legal basis, namely Section 122 of the Trade Act of 1974, the US President also responded with a temporary global special tariff of 10%.
 This came into force for 150 days on February 24, 2026, in accordance with the proclamation Imposing a Temporary Import Surcharge to Address Fundamental International Payments Problems.
 He also informed about a possible increase to 15% on Truth Social, but has not yet implemented it.

 Following the Supreme Court's ruling, reciprocal tariffs were also abolished for the EU.
 This means that the new temporary special duty of 10% and the global duties not based on the IEEPA currently apply to the EU.
-In particular, these are the Section 232 measures for steel and aluminum products, copper, wood and lumber, semiconductors, trucks, buses, and automobiles.
+In particular, these are the Section 232 measures for steel and aluminum products, copper, wood and lumber, semiconductors, trucks, and buses.

 Before the reciprocal tariffs were deemed illegal by the Supreme Court under the International Emergency Economic Powers Act (IEEPA), the US used them as a political tool to enter into negotiations with countries around the world.
 The decisive factor was the Executive Order of April 2, 2025.